 - Prioritize high-volume, common customer questions.
 Collect data from existing repositories, including FAQs or helpdesk macros.
 Keep the tasks assigned to the virtual agent as simple as possible in order to maximize the initial return on investment.

 - Focus on human-centered design intelligence over more complicated machine learning in the short term.
-Humanize the AI experience for users by allowing them to act naturally, using language and intonation they would normally use.
+Humanize the self-service AI experience for users by allowing them to act naturally, using language and intonation they would normally use.
 Concentrating on perfecting individual conversations will yield significant benefits in the long run.

 - Develop detailed mid-term targets for scoping your virtual agent, and ensure your goals have the support of top-level management.
 The transformation to AI-powered self-service is a major undertaking and must be treated as such.